BeeBeeBethC/The-Gardening-Club/README.md

 ## Design and Accessibility
 - For the design choices on The Gardening Club website, I wanted to keep my colour scheme throughout and keep it consistent.
 In order to achieve this I made sure that I had a high contrast and that everything was visible and easy to read and navigate.
-- *insert colour pallete here*
+- TODO insert colour pallete here
 - the colours I chose because although they are green, they are of a high contrast to one another.
 I also wanted a pop of colour to appear on the nav bar for the selected page and on mouse hover.

-- typography, why fonts selected and used accessibility (sans/sans-serif)
+- TODO typography, why fonts selected and used accessibility (sans/sans-serif)
-- imagery *see screenshots* different aspects of the website design that are relevant features.
+- TODO imagery *see screenshots* different aspects of the website design that are relevant features.
-- wireframes across different devices/different perspectives.
+- TODO wireframes across different devices/different perspectives.
 Mobile, Tablet, Laptop and Desktop. *back to balsamiq*

 - - -